Holographic inflation and slow-roll inflation within R\'enyi entropic framework in the light of ACT DR6: Conclusions

 Based on the Rényi entropy, Rényi holographic dark energy has been proposed to explain the current accelerated phase of the universe.
 In this paper, we analyze holographic inflation and slow-roll inflation within the framework of RHDE.
 For the holographic inflation, we find it is ruled out by ACT DR6, since for $r < 0.06$, the predicted $n_{s}$ exceeds the observationally allowed range.
-For slow-roll inflation with the power-law potential $V_{0}\phi^{n}$, we find it is favored by ACT DR6 for the cases $n=0.2$ and $0.3$ under a suitable $N$ in the range $50$ to $55$.
-Furthermore, the model parameter $\delta$ has a negligible influence on the scalar spectral index and the tensor-to-scalar ratio.
-These results demonstrate that within the framework of RHDE, slow-roll inflation is viable while holographic inflation is not supported by current observational data.
+For slow-roll inflation with the power-law potential $V_{0}\phi^{n}$, {we find that the observational constraints from P-ACT-LB-BK18 favor a larger $C$ and a smaller $n$, while for both cases $n=\frac{1}{2}$ and $n=\frac{1}{3}$, a suitable choice of $N$ and $C$ is favored by the observational data.

+Then, we analyze the inflationary attractor within RHDE.
+By solving the background dynamical equation and plotting the evolutionary curves in $\dot{\phi}-\phi$ plane, we find that the evolutionary trajectories exhibit strong convergence and ultimately approach the analytical solution.
+This indicates that the analytical solution acts as an attractor.
+Additionally, we adopt the value of model parameters constrained by the observational data and numerically solve the background equations together with the Mukhanov–Sasaki equation, we plot the curves for the primordial curvature power spectrum and find our numerical results fall well within the bounds set by the observational data from CMB, $\mu$-distortion of CMB, big-bang nucleosynthesis, and the European Pulsar Timing Array.
+All results demonstrate that within the RHDE framework, slow-roll inflation is observationally viable, while holographic inflation is not supported by current observational data.